-Do you own a property in San Antonio that you’d like to sell?
+Do you own a property in South Texas area that you’d like to sell?
 When other people are living in your house, the selling process can become a bit more complicated.
-In our latest post, learn more about how to sell your house with tenants in San Antonio!
+In our latest post, learn more about how to sell your house with tenants in South Texas area!

 The Lease Situation